patroni/patroni/docs/patronictl.rst

     - Things written in uppercase represent a literal that should be given a value to.

     We will use this same syntax when describing ``patronictl`` sub-commands in the following sub-sections.
-    Also, when describing sub-commands in the following sub-sections, the commands' synposis should be seen as a replacement for the ``SUBCOMMAND`` in the above synopsis.
+    Also, when describing sub-commands in the following sub-sections, the commands' synopsis should be seen as a replacement for the ``SUBCOMMAND`` in the above synopsis.

 In the following sub-sections you can find a description of each command implemented by ``patronictl``.
 For sake of example, we will use the configuration files present in the GitHub repository of Patroni (files ``postgres0.yml``, ``postgres1.yml`` and ``postgres2.yml``).